Concern for Family Members

 Breast cancer screening for your brothers, sons and father

-Breast cancer screening is only recommended for some men at higher risk due to an inherited gene mutation.
+Breast cancer screening is only recommended for some men at higher risk due to a BRCA1 or BRCA2 (BRCA1/2) inherited gene mutation.
 For these men, screening may increase the chances breast cancer is found early, when the chances for survival are highest.

 Read our perspective on breast cancer in men.*